cindyli/qi-dashboard-frontend-demo/README.md

 ### Public Functions

-Two public functions are currently provided to simplify panel creation:
+Three public functions are currently provided to simplify panel creation:

 #### gpii.qualityInfrastructure.frontEnd.createCommitsPanel(repo, container)
-* **repo**: a string identifying the GitHub organization and repo to retrieve commit metrics for (ex: *"p4a-test/nuts-and-bolts"*)
+* **repo**: a string identifying the GitHub organization and repository to retrieve commit metrics for (ex: *"p4a-test/nuts-and-bolts"*)
 * **container**: a DOM selector string in the jQuery style identifying a container to inject the metrics panels into; this must be a unique page element (ex: *"#commits"*)

 #### gpii.qualityInfrastructure.frontEnd.createContributorsPanel(repo, container)
-* **repo**: a string identifying the GitHub organization and repo to retrieve contributors metrics for (ex: *"p4a-test/nuts-and-bolts"*)
+* **repo**: a string identifying the GitHub organization and repository to retrieve contributors metrics for (ex: *"p4a-test/nuts-and-bolts"*)
 * **container**: a DOM selector string in the jQuery style identifying a container to inject the metrics panels into; this must be a unique page element (ex: *"#contributors"#*)

+#### gpii.qualityInfrastructure.frontEnd.createCiResultsPanel(repo, container)
+* **repo**: a string identifying the GitHub organization and repository to retrieve continuous integration metrics for (ex: *"p4a-test/nuts-and-bolts"*)
+* **container**: a DOM selector string in the jQuery style identifying a container to inject the metrics panels into; this must be a unique page element (ex: *"#ci-results"#*)

 ### Styling